Demonstrate the ROI of your PPC campaigns and prove that you’re attracting the right type of leads and customers.

 If you’re an advertiser worth your salt, you’ll have come across ROAS at some point.
 Marc Stitt, Chief Marketing Officer at FMX, says, “When some advertisers talk about ROI, they’re often speaking about ROAS.”

-On the surface, return on ad spend (ROAS) and return on investment (ROI) may look the same, but they are actually very different.
+Many marketers mistakenly use ROAS as a proxy for ROI when measuring the revenue impact of marketing.
+On the surface, return on ad spend (ROAS) and return on investment (ROI) do look the same, but they are actually very different.

 Dan Scalco, Owner at Food Box HQ, helps us explain how ROAS works: “ROAS is a quantitative evaluation of an ad campaign’s performance that is calculated by dividing the money spent by the gross income.
 Let’s say you spend $1,000 on a PPC campaign for a month and make $3,000 in revenue.
 This ROAS means that for every dollar spent, $3 in revenue is generated.”